ozw1z5rd/oqtadrive/README.md

 - Daemon can run on *Linux*, *MacOS*, and *Windows* (more community testing for the latter two needed!)
 - Control daemon via command line interface and web UI
 - Load & save from/to *MDR* and *MDV* formatted cartridge files
-- For *Spectrum*, *Z80* snapshot files can be directly loaded, no additional software required.
+- For *Spectrum*, *Z80* and *SNA* snapshot files can be directly loaded, no additional software required.
 Big thanks to Tom Dalby for open-sourcing [Z80onMDR Lite](https://github.com/TomDDG/Z80onMDR_lite)!
 - Store your cartridge collection on the daemon host and [search & load](doc/repo.md) from any client
 - Connect a *rumble motor* for authentic sound ;-)
 - List virtual drives & contents of cartridges